Breadcrumb

 The College of Public Health research enterprise occupies space in eight buildings on the UI campuses in Iowa City and in the Research Park and three locations off-campus, for a total of 169,000 square feet.
 These buildings share a common infrastructure for such services as Information Technology Support, Communications and Outreach support, and Central Administration.

 The College of Public Health provides an educational and research focus to the many public health efforts at the University of Iowa.
 The CPH has identified three Areas of Collective Excellence in which we excel in interdisciplinary and collaborative research, teaching, and service: Rural Health, Comparative Effectiveness Research, and Community Engagement.
-Examples of areas of interest include: rural public health research and training; statistical analysis and data management; occupational health; health care access research and policy expertise; patient outcomes research; cancer and birth defects surveillance; community-based participatory research; and service to public health practitioners through the Institute for Public Health Practice.
+Examples of areas of interest include: rural public health research and training; statistical analysis and data management; occupational health; health care access research and policy expertise; patient outcomes research; cancer and birth defects surveillance; community-based participatory research; and service to public health practitioners through the Institute for Public Health Practice, Research and Policy.

 Building on traditions and forging new collaborative partnerships across campus, Iowa, the nation, and globally, the College of Public Health is a premier state-assisted school of public health and a leader in addressing public health challenges of the 21st century.